minedeep/siamese_network_oneshot_learning/README.md

-# Siamese Networks with Triplet Loss for One-short Learning
+# Siamese Networks for One-short Learning

 The most widely used similary metric for comparing two feature vectors are Euclidean Distance and Cosine similarity.
 However, this selection is arbitrary.
 In practice, a metric can work better on one dataset but worse  on another dataset, and actually we can customize a metric, and integrate it into learning algorithms like K-NN.
 However, it's still very difficult to know which equation will work best for a dataset.
 The solution is we can learn the metric from the data and we call this process  metric learning.
 Let say x1 and x2 are two feature vectors,